Want to start journaling but have no clue how to start?

 They have discovered that writing by hand requires you to process and re-frame more than taking notes with a computer.
 It also activates different parts of the brain and more parts of the brain.

-If you are starting to journal to process your emotions, or free write, you are better off with paper.
+If you are starting to write a journal to process your emotions, or free write, you are better off with paper.

 When Should You Use Digital Journaling?